Skip to main content

 I consider it a great privilege to come alongside hurting people in the counseling process.
 At the foundation of my practice is a warm, empathetic, Gospel-centered approach that seeks to emphasize the magnitude of God’s grace in our lives and the freedom it brings.

 I currently serve as the Counseling Director at my beloved home church in Minneapolis and have experience working with women, men, and couples.
+I see clients struggling with a variety of concerns, some of which include: processing hurts from childhood and family of origin, anxiety, depression, feeling purposeless or stuck, burnout in ministry or career, and adjustment to parenthood with a special focus on women in the perinatal period.
 I received my Master’s Degree in Counseling Psychology from Bethel University.
-My therapeutic approach comes from varied backgrounds including Dialectical Behavioral Therapy (DBT) and Pesso Boyden Sensoripsychomotor (PBSP) to support regulating emotion, adapting to change, and healing from unmet needs in childhood.
-I have a diverse mix of clinical and ministry-related counseling experience including counseling women in the perinatal period at a pregnancy resource center, assessing pastors for readiness in church planting, and leading a series of Marriage & the Gospel classes for couples.
+My therapeutic approach comes from varied backgrounds including Dialectical Behavioral Therapy (DBT) and Pesso Boyden Sensoripsychomotor (PBSP) to support regulating emotion, adapting to change, and healing from unmet needs.
+I have a diverse mix of clinical and ministry-related counseling experience including assessing pastors for readiness in church planting, leading a series of Marriage & the Gospel classes for couples, and counseling women at a pregnancy resource center.

-I have been married to my husband for 19 years and we have three amazing children.
-I absolutely love living in the city and appreciate live music, enjoying the local food scene, exploring on long walks, and cheering on our kids at all of their different sporting events.
+I have been married to my husband for 20 years and we have three amazing children.
+I absolutely love living in the city and appreciate live music, enjoying the local food scene, exploring on long walks, and cheering on our kids at their sporting events.

 Schedule an introductory session with Emily here.
 Feel free to send any questions to: emily@gospelcarecollective.org